bagrat/vim-buffet/README.md

 If you are new to the Vim world, then welcome, and start by learning Vim's notions of [buffers, windows](http://vimdoc.sourceforge.net/htmldoc/windows.html) and [tabpages](http://vimdoc.sourceforge.net/htmldoc/tabpage.html).

-But if you are an experienced Vim user, you might got tired of `bn/bp/ls/Ctrl-^`.
+But if you are an experienced Vim user, you might have got tired of `bn/bp/ls/Ctrl-^`.

 `vim-buffet` brings the IDE-like tabs into Vim, for easy navigation, and a nice, customizable look.
 It takes your buffers and tabs, and shows them combined in the